irkri/elissabeth/projects/README.md

 - *n_layers* - Number of layers $L$.,
 - *d_hidden* - Size of the latent space throughout the model $d_{\text{hidden}}$.
 - *layer_norm* - If layer norm should be used, boolean.
-- *residual_stream*: If the residual stream should be used, boolean.
+- *residual_stream* - If the residual stream should be used, boolean.
 - *semiring* - One of `"real"`, `"arctic"` or `"bayesian"`.
 The semiring throughout the model.
 - *n_is* - Number of iterated sums $N$ in all layers.
 - *lengths* - List of lengths of the ISS that one LISS layer computes.
 Often this is a list with